userofmeet/SUB-EX/Final_Codes/rpi_ethernet_ssh_setup.md

    - Leave other fields blank and click **OK**.

 ---
-If your RPi is freshly booted then run this command to remove the old key
+If your RPi is freshly booted then run this command in the CMD or PowerShell to remove the old key
 ```bash
 ssh-keygen -R raspberry.local
 ```